ImadYamane/mad_app/README.md

 The **POM** (pom.xml) file contains three profiles:

+* arquillian-wildfly-managed — the managed container (Test will run only if no wildfly instance is running on the host of test)
 * arquillian-wildfly-embedded — the embedded container
 * arquillian-wildfly-remote — remote container
 * arquillian-wildfly-deploy - to deploy the archive to the server

-By default the arquillian-wildfly-embedded (embedded container) profile is active.
-An Arquillian embedded container is a container whose lifecycle is managed by Arquillian.
+By default the arquillian-wildfly-managed (managed container) profile is active.
+An Arquillian managed container is a container whose lifecycle is managed by Arquillian.

 ### Test Execution ###

-* Locally (you don not need to specify the name of the profile as the arquillian-wildfly-embedded profile is the default one)
+* Locally (you don not need to specify the name of the profile as the arquillian-wildfly-managed profile is the default one)

             mvn clean test